Saran-coder90/COD-task1-todo-list/README.md

-<div  class="listcontainer">: Acts as the main container for the to-do list application, wrapping everything in a visually appealing background.
+- Acts as the main container for the to-do list application, wrapping everything in a visually appealing background.

-<div  class="todo-app">: Encloses the to-do list's title, input area, and list itself, providing a centered, stylized container for the app components.
+- Encloses the to-do list's title, input area, and list itself, providing a centered, stylized container for the app components.

-<h2>To-Do List</h2>: The title for the application.

-Input Row (<div  class='row'>): Contains the text input field and the Enter button.
+- Contains the text input field and the Enter button.
 Users can type their task here and add it to the list.

-<ul  id="List-container">: The unordered list where tasks will be displayed as list items (<li>).
+ The <p> tag where tasks will be displayed as list items (p).